sopra-fs21-group-20/closet-client/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+MyOutfit pursues the goal of fusing the real and virtual world of wearing, buying, selling and marketing clothes and accessoires.
-MyOutfit's client is the magic that provides touch and feel to MyOutfit mobile application.
+The client provides touch and feel to MyOutfit mobile application.
 The client depends on the [server](https://github.com/sopra-fs21-group-20/closet-server) following a client/server architecture.

 ### Built With

 * [React Native](https://github.com/facebook/react-native)
 * [Expo](https://github.com/expo/expo)

+### Illustrations
+When launching the App the

 <!-- GETTING STARTED -->
 ## Getting Started